arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/energy-management-application-note/content.md

 ## Hardware Setup Overview

-The electrical connections of the intended application design are shown in the diagram below:
+Below is a diagram that illustrates the electrical connections for intended application:

 ![Electrical connections of the application](assets/electrical_connections.png)

-The Opta™ will receive instant consumption information from the energy meter's thresholds via Modbus RTU through the RS-485 interface.
-The power delivered by the solar panels will go through a series of processes to get to the energy meter.
-The domestic appliances will be controlled using the built-in relay outputs of Opta™.
-Other types of power sources can be used instead of solar panels.
+The Opta™ system will access real-time consumption details from the energy meter, using the Modbus RTU over the RS-485 interface.
+Power from the solar panels undergoes multiple processes before it reaches the energy meter.
+Household appliances can be managed using the Opta™ system's built-in relay functions.
+It is also worth noting that other power sources can replace the solar panels.

 ## Opta™ Energy Management Model Description

-The Opta™ will manage the available power, based on the data reported by the energy meter connected to the power source: the solar panel.
-It will request and receive data from the energy meter and will estimate the instant consumption given the energy meter thresholds and actual power delivered from the solar panel.
+The main role of Opta™ is to efficiently handle power, using data from the energy meter linked to the solar panel as its basis.
+It fetches and processes data from the energy meter, estimating real-time consumption based on the meter's thresholds and the current power output of the solar panel.

-The energy meter model used in this application note is 7M.24 from Finder, the datasheet can be found [here](https://cdn.findernet.com/app/uploads/2021/09/20090052/Modbus-7M24-7M38_v2_30062021.pdf), and communicates using Modbus RTU over the RS-485 interface.
-The Opta™ relays will be used to actuate the domestic appliances of interest.
-To compile data and manage the power distribution, Opta™ will perform the following actions:
+For this application, we are using the __7M.24 energy meter__ model from Finder.
+You can access its datasheet [here](https://cdn.findernet.com/app/uploads/2021/09/20090052/Modbus-7M24-7M38_v2_30062021.pdf).
+This model communicates via the Modbus RTU on the RS-485 interface.
+The relay functions of Opta™ will operate the relevant household appliances.
+To gather data and oversee power allocation, Opta™ carries out the following steps:

-- Request voltage and current data measured from the energy meter.
+- Procure voltage and current readings from the energy meter.
-- Obtain three sets of Power data from the energy meter displayed as: *Active Power Total - Pt (W)*, *Reactive Power Total - Qt (var)*, and *Apparent Power Total - St (VA)*.
+- Gather three types of power readings from the energy meter: _Active Power Total - Pt (W)_, _Reactive Power Total - Qt (var)_, and _Apparent Power Total - St (VA)_.
-- Categorize the data acquired regarding Voltage, Current, Active Power Total - Pt (W), Reactive Power Total - Qt (var), and Apparent Power Total - St (VA) in multiple variables to report the attributes of each value by *Actual*, *Average*, *Maximum*, and *Minimum*.
+- Organize the collected data on Voltage, Current, and Power (Active, Reactive, and Apparent) into various categories to represent the _Actual_, _Average_, _Maximum_, and _Minimum_ values of each.
-- Retrieve the Energy Counter value in *Wh* and *varh*.
+- Access the Energy Counter figures in _Wh_ and _varh_ units.
-- Make an adequate power distribution to control the desired domestic appliances, based on the user's energy profile.
+- Distribute power optimally to regulate selected household appliances, based to the user's energy profile.

-While all these processes are handled by Opta™ locally, the device will also be connected to the Arduino Cloud via Wi-Fi®.
-Through the Arduino Cloud, it will be possible to visualize the energy consumption and actuate remotely on-demand the connected devices.
+While all these processes are handled by Opta™ locally, it is also connected to the Arduino Cloud through Wi-Fi®.
+This connection allows users to view their energy usage and remotely control connected devices via the Arduino Cloud.

 ### Opta™ Energy Management Example Code

-The code exemplifies how Opta™ can achieve the functionalities described previously.
-Note that some of the functions in the code are generated by Arduino Cloud during the dashboard configuration.
+The provided code showcases the capabilities of Opta™ as described earlier.
+It is essential to mention that Arduino Cloud generates some of the code functions during dashboard setup.

-The following headers are required to enable the RS-485 interface, Modbus RTU protocol, Arduino Cloud connection, and the scheduler.
-The scheduler supervises the data exchange over the RS-485 interface using the Modbus RTU protocol.
-In addition to this, it contains the parameters needed for a stable communication as per Modbus RTU specifications.
+The code requires the inclusion of specific headers.
+These headers enable the RS-485 interface, the Modbus RTU protocol, the Arduino Cloud linkage, and the scheduler.
+The scheduler oversees data exchange through the RS-485 interface using the Modbus RTU protocol.
+Moreover, it includes the parameters essential for stable communication, adhering to Modbus RTU standards.

 ```arduino
 #include "stm32h7xx_ll_gpio.h"